 of the above, or an equivalent, is required for entry onto this course.

 You must also have GCSE English and Mathematics, and one science related subject: C or above.

-In addition, as access is supported by the Health Education East of England, applicants must have satisfactory Advanced Disclosure & Barring Service clearance (formally known as Criminal Record Bureau enhanced disclosure); and complete a satisfactory occupational health check (organised by our University).
+In addition applicants must have satisfactory Advanced Disclosure & Barring Service clearance (formally known as Criminal Record Bureau enhanced disclosure); and complete a satisfactory work health assessment/Occupational Health Check (organised by us).

 Come to one of our Open Days at our Colchester or Southend campuses and see for yourself